Paint Wash for Furniture; Easiest Way to Mute Outdated Furniture Tones

 • Wood

-Below is a piece of Heart Pine Wood that I’m going to color wash.
+Below is a piece of Heart Pine that I’m going to color wash the surface of the wood.
 I wanted to mute the orangish red tones and give it a lighter look.
+As with most DIY projects, always test small areas first to make sure you will get the desired effect.

 Heart Pine wood before color wash

-Do you need to sand the furniture before paint washing the wood?
+Do you need to sand the piece of furniture before paint washing the wood?

 Yes, it is generally recommended to sand furniture before painting it.
 Sanding helps to smooth out any rough patches or imperfections on the surface of the furniture, which can help the paint to adhere better and create a more even finish.
 Sanding also helps to remove any existing finish or varnish on the furniture, which can prevent the new paint from adhering properly.
 The extent of sanding required will depend on the type of furniture and the existing finish that is currently on the surface.